-- Can you show me examples of what she reads at school?
-What were your goals for her as she read this?
+- Can you show me examples of what they read at school?
+What were your goals for them as they read this?

-- These are the types of books he reads at home.
+- These are the types of books they read at home.
 Do you think they are a good fit?
 Do you have other suggestions?

-- What topics really seem to engage her at school?
+- What topics really seem to engage them at school?
 Can you suggest any related books?

 Once you have a general sense of the kinds of books your child can read relatively fluently and with adequate comprehension, focus more on helping your child find books he wants to read.
 This will keep him reading, which is beneficial at any level.